gridsusc/ImageCaptioning/README.md

 decided on train test val splits following Andrej Karpathy splits.

 Update 2022/04/02 - Factored all previous progress in the .py file, gave finishing touches for the train test val splits, added comments in the .py file to make it more readble

+Update 2022/04/03 - Added pytorch dataset class file, In this the caption was also processed to make it a single tensor